Dhouti/TSymbiote/operator/README.md

-Automatically injects a CLI wrapper adapter into labeled pods.
+Automatically injects an adapter into labeled pods.

 Label Namespace and Pod with the following to enable injection:
     tsymbiote-adapter-injection: enabled